greenelab/czi-seed-rfa/manuscript.md

 for scRNA-seq data using tagged-end end protocols (e.g. 10x Chromium, drop-Seq, inDrop, etc.) do not account for reads mapping between multiple genes.
-This affects approximately 15-25% of the reads generated in a typical experiment, reducing quantification accuracy, and leads to systematic biases in gene expression estimates [@FPpU83vH].
-To address this, we will build on our recently developed quantification method for tagged-end data that accounts for reads mapping to multiple genomic loci in a principled and consistent way [@FPpU83vH] (PI Patro) and extend this into a production quality tool for scRNA-Seq preprocessing.
+This affects approximately 15-25% of the reads generated in a typical experiment, reducing quantification accuracy, and leading to systematic biases in gene expression estimates [@FPpU83vH].
+To address this, we will build on our recently developed quantification method for tagged-end data that accounts for reads mapping to multiple genomic loci in a principled and consistent way [@FPpU83vH] (PI Patro), and extend this into a production quality tool for scRNA-Seq preprocessing.
 Our tool will support: 1.
 Exploration of alternative models for Unique Molecular Identifier (UMI) resolution.
 2. Development of new approaches for quality control and filtering using the UMI-resolution graph.
 3. Creation of a compressed and